Abeer-Ahmad/JDBC/README.md

 # JDBC
-An implementation for JDBC (Java Database Connectivity) API, integrated with an XML-based DBMS.
+An implementation of JDBC standard interface, integrated with an XML/JSON-based DBMS.

+Besides the basic tasks such as parsing SQL commands, handling errors, ...etc, this project provides:
+- Complete log of the operations done on the database through the DBMS.
+- JUnit testing modules.